 Laughing Gulls are white below and medium gray above.
 In the summer, adults have a clean black hood, reddish bills, and white arcs around the eyes.
 In the winter, the hood becomes a blurry gray.
 No matter the season, their legs are reddish black to black.
 Immature birds are browner and have more subtle patterns.

 Like most gulls, Laughing Gulls eat a wide range of foods.
 They eat a lot of invertebrates, including insects, earthworms, snails, crab eggs, crabs, fish, berries, and squid.
 In addition, they occasionally eat other birds’ eggs.

 The Northern Cardinal is a long-tailed, fairly large songbird that has a prominent crest and very thick, short bills.
 Cardinals can be seen with a hunched-over posture and their tail pointed straight down.

-Male Northern Cardinals are bright red overall and have reddish bills that are surrounded by a black face.
+Male Northern Cardinals is one of the most common birds of New Jersey (and in other states).
+They have bright red overall and have reddish bills that are surrounded by a black face.
 Female Northern Cardinals are pale brown all over and have warm reddish tinges in the crest, tail, and wings.
 They have the same red-orange bill and black face.